I know first-hand: writing a novel can easily overwhelm – both the writer and the writer’s life.

 I discovered this cure when writing my first novel,When They Only Had ‘til Monday, a never-sold middle grade – one part historical fiction, one part mystery - set in 1897 in St. Charles, Missouri.
 My peripatetic orphaned characters had but three days to uncover their beloved patriotic benefactor’s will or else... all six would be sent down river!

-Reading about composer Scott Joplin’s Missouri hometown had indirectly led me to the story line.
-It seemed natural to surround myself with Joplin’s rags and operas.
+Scott Joplin’s Missouri hometown had indirectly led me to the story line.
+It seemed natural to surround myself with Joplin’s

 The syncopation.
 The thrumping base line.
 The flurrying high notes.